 The objective of Saint Louis was political.
 He wanted to portray the Capetian dynasty that he represented, as the natural heir of the Merovingians and Carolingians.
 The arrangement of the tombs enables visitors to view the three royal dynasties.
 In 1254, Vincent de Beauvais affirmed that Louis VIII, the father of St. Louis, was a descendant of the Emperor Charlemagne through his mother Isabelle Hainaut.
 In quest of legitimacy, the Capetians, whose dynasty was born out of a misuse of title, attempted to associate themselves with Charlemagne, buried in Aix La Chapelle, through some Carolingian tombs in Saint-Denis.
 This interpretation of history was also published in texts produced in the abbey and whose library was one of the most important of the realm.

 Several Capetian tombs and recumbent statues can be visited in the Basilica Cathedral.
-For example, Philippe III the bold, Isabella d'Aragon and Philippe X le Hutin.
+For example, Philippe III the bold, Isabella d'Aragon, Marie de brine and Philippe X le Hutin.
 Discover the complete list of the Carolingian kingdom.